Nastydroid/alx-zero_day/0x03-git/README.md

- going further on git path with more command
+ going further on git path with more command code